-Let’s Move QC Outdoors Blogger, Wade Ellett, walked the Great River Trail from the QC to Savanna, IL, picking up trash and enjoying the sites along the way.
+Let’s Move QC Outdoors Blogger, Wade Ellett, walked the Great River Trail from the QC to Savanna, IL.
 He shares a few of his favorite attractions here!

 The Great River Trail runs roughly 60 miles in Illinois, mostly following the Mississippi River from Rock Island to Savanna, and is composed of paved rail-trail, sidewalks, bike lanes and paths.

 That being said, maybe you haven’t taken the opportunity to see some of the great sights along the GRT.
 If not, here are some spots that I highly recommend.